-The focus area Environment and Earth Sciences at ScaDS.AI Dresden/Leipzig uses Artificial Intelligence (AI) and big data analytics to describe the impacts of extreme weather events as well as climate change risks and biodiversity loss.
+The focus area Earth and Environmental Sciences at ScaDS.AI Dresden/Leipzig uses Artificial Intelligence (AI) and big data analytics to describe a multitude of natural phenomena and related effects, including for example the impacts of natural hazards and climate change risks (e.g., extreme weather events or destructive geomorphological processes) or biodiversity loss.
 AI is becoming increasingly important in this context as most parts of the Earth system are continuously monitored by sensors and AI is able to cope with both the volume of data and the heterogeneous data characteristics.
-For instance, satellites monitor the atmosphere, land, and ocean with unprecedented accuracy.

 Our applications range from local to global scale and address dynamics of the atmosphere, the oceans, terrestrial regions including the cryosphere and even in-depth processes within the upper crust of the Earth.
 Air, water, soils, ice, rocks and biodiversity are constantly monitored with dedicated local monitoring systems and satellites.
 Furthermore, citizen science projects collect data with smartphone apps.

 All in all, studying the Earth system and its changes has become a data-intensive research problem.
 At ScaDS.AI Dresden/Leipzig, we work on the methodological challenges arising in this broad context from different perspectives and consider multiple environmental facets.

 We are an interdisciplinary team of domain scientists (geophysics/seismology, geomorphology, physics) and computer scientists and enjoy fruitful discussions and the exchange from multiple perspectives to address today’s pressing questions on the dynamic Earth.